incodehq/incode-platform/README.md

   This will therefore display all audit entries that occurred in a given transaction, in other words whenever a command, a published event or another audit entry is displayed.

+In 1.7.0, it is necessary to explicitly register `AuditingServiceContributions` in `isis.properties` (the rationale being that it appears in the user interface).
+In 1.8.0-SNAPSHOT this policy is reversed, and the service is automatically registered (it is annotated with `@DomainService`).
+Use security to suppress its contributions if required.

 ## Related Modules/Services ##

 As well as defining the `AuditingService3` API, Isis' applib also defines several other closely related services.